 A new licensee that has not been inspected within 12 months of license issuance.

-An existing Priority 1, 2 or 3 license is more than 25 percent beyond the interval defined in NRC Inspection Manual, Chapter 2800.
-(An inspection will not be considered overdue if the inspection frequency has been extended in accordance with NRC Inspection Manual, Chapter 2800, on the basis of good licensee performance.)
+An existing Priority 1, 2 or 3 license is more than 25 percent beyond the interval defined in NRC Inspection Manual Chapter 2800

-Overdue inspections will not be determined on the basis of any inspection frequencies established by States or regions that are more stringent than those contained in NRC Inspection Manual, Chapter 2800.
-The frequencies provided in NRC Inspection Manual, Chapter 2800, will generally be used as the yardstick for determining if an inspection is overdue.
+Overdue inspections will not be determined on the basis of any inspection frequencies established by States or regions that are more stringent than those contained in NRC Inspection Manual Chapter 2800.